Garland Rivers: College career

 His college athletic career was not without controversy.
 He was named by Michigan Football coach and Michigan Wolverines athletic director Bo Schembechler as one of two players (the other being Robert Perryman) who had transgressed National Collegiate Athletic Association rules in violation of their amateur status.
 According to Schembechler, both players had signed contracts and accepted loans from agents before their college eligibility expired.
 Schembechler testified in a Federal District Court case involving charges of mail fraud and racketeering against Norby Walters and Lloyd Bloom.
 According to Schembechler, Rivers had denied having entered into an agreement before the team's 1986 NCAA Division I-A football season had ended in a meeting with him, but confessed in a Federal Bureau of Investigation meeting.
-Because the investigation occurred late in the Spring academic term at Michigan, River's athletic scholarship in the form tuition and room and board had already been fully paid by the University.
+Because the investigation occurred late in the Spring academic term at Michigan, River's athletic scholarship in the form tuition and room and board had already been fully paid by the university.
 However, when Rivers returned to Michigan in 1988 to complete his degree, the university did not provide a scholarship for which he would have otherwise been eligible.

 Professional career

-Rivers was drafted by the Detroit Lions of the National Football League with the eighth pick of the fourth round (92nd overall) of the 1987 NFL Draft.
+Rivers was selected by the Detroit Lions of the National Football League with the eighth pick of the fourth round (92nd overall) of the 1987 NFL Draft.
 He played briefly for the Chicago Bears under Mike Ditka in 1987.
 The Bears went 11–4 that season and qualified for the 1987-88 NFL playoffs that season.

 Garland Rivers played for several years in the Arena Football League as a wide receiver and linebacker.
 He mostly played on defense.
 He played for the Albany Firebirds for 1990 and 1991.
 The Firebirds qualified for the 4-team 1991 AFL playoffs as the #4 seed and lost to the #1 seed Detroit Drive in the first round.
 Then, he played for the Arizona Rattlers in 1992 and 1993.
 The Rattlers qualified for 8-team the 1993 AFL playoffs as the #4 seed and advanced to the second round before losing to the #1 seed Detroit Drive.

 Rivers has coached at Timken, McKinley and GlenOak.
 As of 2012, he worked for Indian River School.